 Despite differences in other treatments, laser hair therapy is a proven and effective treatment option that works the same for men as it does for women.
 It can be used as a standalone treatment, or in conjunction with other treatments including hair transplants, topical treatments, and prescription medicines.
-Capillus patients engage in low level laser therapy (LLLT) sessions for about 30 minutes every other day, or as otherwise recommended by physician.
+Capillus patients engage in low level laser therapy (LLLT) sessions for about 6 minutes every day, or as otherwise recommended by physician.
 Some physicians offer the Capillus272 OfficePro at their practice, or patients may treat hair loss at home with the Capillus272 Pro laser cap.
 At-home use via the Capillus272 Pro boasts pretty significant upsides when compared to other forms of LLLT, including:

 To begin treatment with Capillus, visit the following page to find a Capillus physician near you.
 If you cannot find a physician in your area, call us to learn more about arranging a personalized tele-consultation with a hair loss professional at (888) 272-9599